IbrahimElshishtawy/Tolab/README.md

 ├── student_app/     # Flutter application for students
 ├── admin_app/       # Flutter application for admins, doctors, and TAs └── backend/         # REST API backend

+## Security Highlights

+EduGate is designed with access control and data isolation in mind:

+- Role-protected API endpoints
+- Enrollment-based course access control
+- Course-group participation restricted by registration rules
+- No unauthorized self-registration
+- Admin-only control over account provisioning and resets
+- Structured moderation support for academic discussions

+---

+## Why EduGate

+EduGate is more than a classroom utility.
+It is a structured academic platform designed to support real university operations through:

+- Organized academic delivery
+- Controlled user access
+- Streamlined course workflows
+- Centralized communication
+- Scalable administration

+It aims to reduce operational friction while improving visibility, coordination, and engagement across the academic environment.

+---

+## Maintainer

+For support, collaboration, or project inquiries, please contact the project maintainer.

+**By Ibrahim Elshishtawy**

+---

+> Built to modernize university life with a secure, scalable, and user-focused academic experience.